History of the World, Part I: Critical reception

-The film holds an approval rating of 61% on Rotten Tomatoes, based on 33 reviews.
-The site's consensus reads: "History of the World Part 1 may not have enough comedic inspiration to merit a Part 2, but the sporadic cleverness of these anachronistic skits are still a testament to Mel Brooks' gift of farce".
+The film holds an approval rating of 61% on Rotten Tomatoes, based on 36 reviews.
+The site's consensus reads: "History of the World Part 1 may not have enough comedic inspiration to merit a Part 2, but the sporadic cleverness of these anachronistic skits are [sic] still a testament to Mel Brooks' gift of farce".
 It was nominated for Worst Picture at the 1981 Stinkers Bad Movie Awards but lost to Tarzan, the Ape Man.
 The revised ballot, released in 2007, removed its Worst Picture nomination and instead nominated it for Most Painfully Unfunny Comedy (which it won).
 It also garnered a Worst Song nomination at the same ceremony for "The Inquisition" (lost to "Baby Talk" from Paternity).

 Roger Ebert gave the film two stars out of four and described it as "a rambling, undisciplined, sometimes embarrassing failure from one of the most gifted comic filmmakers around.
 What went wrong?
 Brooks never seems to have a clear idea of the rationale of his movie, so there's no confident narrative impetus to carry it along."
 Gene Siskel, however, gave it three stars out of four and said that even though the film "borrows heavily from [Brooks'] previous work," it "contains a bunch of solid laughs."
 Janet Maslin of The New York Times wrote, "There are loads of familiarly funny gags in the film ...
 But the movie is so sour that its humor is often undermined, because so many of the jokes are either mean-spirited or scatological, or both."

-Pauline Kael of The New Yorker was positive and wrote, "It's an all-out assault on taste and taboo, and it made me laugh a lot."
+Pauline Kael of The New Yorker described the film as "show business through the ages, and some of the routines are golden shtick."
+She was positive when she wrote, "It's an all-out assault on taste and taboo, and it made me laugh a lot."
 Variety called it "a disappointingly uneven farce which serves up a fair share of hearty laughs during its first half, but sputters out long before the close."
 Sheila Benson of the Los Angeles Times wrote, "Presumably everyone was so busy doing shtick and reacting off each other that there was no one left to mind the story and to say, 'Not funny.'
 Not only not funny, but a big, overblown, crashing bore, fellas."
 Gary Arnold of The Washington Post called it "an entertaining mishmash of skits which finds Mel Brooks back in lively form, for better and for worse ...
 To a considerable extent the funny stuff works in a laughing-in-spite-of-yourself way."
 Leonard Maltin's film guide gave the movie one-and-a-half out of a possible four stars and stated that the gags "range from hilarious to hideous.
 After a while there's no more momentum, and it all just lies there, despite the efforts of a large comic cast."

-Jonathan Rosenbaum has always championed the film as a guilty pleasure, writing that "the wonderful stuff is so funny that it makes most of the awful stuff tolerable ...
-Keep in mind that Brooks is more verbal than visual in orientation and you'll be amply rewarded."